What Are FAKRA Connectors And How Do They Work?

 Design Notes:

-Standardization The FAKRA standard is accepted worldwide by major car manufacturers and system suppliers for automotive communications and entertainment applications.
+Standardization: The FAKRA standard defines the connector’s interface and mechanical and electrical characteristics, and is accepted worldwide by major car manufacturers and system suppliers for automotive communications and entertainment applications.
 FAKRA products are compliant to ISO 20860-1 & 2, DIN ISO 20860, SAE/USCAR 18 standards.

 JPC FAKRA cables